bchh325/portfolio-v2/README.md

-# React Portfolio
+## React Portfolio

-In-progress portfolio website created from scratch in React.
+# In-progress portfolio website created from scratch in React.
+View what the website currently looks like here:

+https://bchh325.github.io/portfolio-v2/

+___

 The funny thing is that the writing-style here feels a lot less "professional" <br>
 here compared to my application over at: https://github.com/bchh325/trading-site <br>
-This is here to show more of my personality.. _hopefully_
+The point of this is to show more of my personality.. _hopefully_

 ___

-View what the website currently looks like here:

-https://bchh325.github.io/portfolio-v2/

 I always enjoy looking back and seeing just how projects start and how far they have come.